ProxMaq/ProxVision/Multi Label Distance Estimation (Triangular Similarity)/README.md

 *Find distance from object to camera using YoloV4 object detector, here we will be using single camera :camera:, detailed explanation of distance estimation is available another repository* [**Face detection and Distance Estimation using single camera**]

-- you can follow all the steps mentioned in the video to create for other objects as well.

 implementation detail available on [_**Darknet**_](https://github.com/pjreddie/darknet)